gugahoa/bank_accounting/README.md

 docker-compose up
 ```

-You will still retaing live reload functionalities using docker because it's mounting your project directory into the container.
+You will still retain live reload functionalities using docker because it's mounting your project directory into the container.

-> The project image also installs postgresql client, so if you need you can attach to the container and use psql there.
+> The project image also installs PostgreSQL client, so if you need you can attach to the container and use psql there.